-Year 11 Health [11HED] Year 12 Health [12HED] Year 13 Health [13HED] Prerequisites: Prerequisites: Prerequisites: None.
+1715 77115011 Thysical Laucation Office / Sports Huii Year 11 Health [11HED] Year 12 Health [12HED] Year 13 Health [13HED] Prerequisites: Prerequisites: Prerequisites: None.
 14 credits at Level 1 Health.
 For new students 15 credits at Level 1 English and/or 14 credits at Level 1 English, or at the approval of the HOF of PE.
 14 credits at Level 2 Health.
 For new students 15 credits at Level 2 English, or at the approval of the HOF of PE.
 Course Information: Course Information: Course Information: The Year 11 Health course explores current issues relevant to adolescents.
 Health aims to develop the knowledge, understandings, skills and attitudes needed to maintain and enhance personal health.
-Specifically exploring the four dimensions of Hauora.
+Specifically exploring the four Health concepts; Hauora, health promotion, attitudes and values and the socio-ecological perspective.
+Students will understand how to use interpersonal skills that enhance relationships, demonstrate strategies for positive sexuality and make health enhancing decisions in drug related situations.
+Well-being is explored and strategies are implemented to take action for total well-being.
+Health is a university approved subject.
+Future study in Level 3 Health will allow students to develop the possibility of tertiary study in Health related subjects.
 The Year 12 Health course is aimed to develop the knowledge, understandings, skills and attitudes needed to maintain and enhance personal health.
 This includes enhancing interactions and relationships with other people.
-This course continues to develop the student's ability to critically evaluate and analyse contexts of Health related issues in our society.
-Students learn to analyse, evaluate, and, where appropriate, take action to enhance the well-being of individuals, Students will understand how to use interpersonal skills that enhance relationships, demonstrate strategies for positive sexuality and make health enhancing decisions in drug related situations.
-Well-being is explored and strategies are implemented to take action for total well-being.
 Students will understand issues within society including investigating adolescent health issues, sexuality and managing resilience in stressful or life changing scenarios.
 Students will take action to enhance the wellbeing of others.
-Health is a university approved subject. communities, and society.
-Students are challenged to think critically about a range of personal and societal health- related perceptions and practices.
-Learning in senior health education provides the foundation for pathways to the social and health sciences (education, psychology, sociology, philosophy, Health is a university approved subject.
+Health is a university approved subject.
 Future study in Level 3 Health will allow students to develop the possibility of tertiary study in Health related subjects.
-This study can lead to the 4 th biggest employment sector in New Zealand.
-Future study in Level 3 Health will allow students to develop the possibility of tertiary study in Health related subjects.
-This study can lead to the 4 th biggest employment sector in New Zealand. politics, law, economics, medicine, health, justice, and social services).
-Internal Assessments: AS90974 Sexuality AS90971 Action for well-being AS91097 Changes in well-being Internal Assessments: AS91236 Management change AS91239 Sexuality and gender AS91237 Health promotion Internal Assessments: AS91461 NZ Health Issue R AS91463 Evaluate Health Practises R AS91464 Ethical issues in Relation to Well-being R External Assessments: AS90972 Influences on eating patterns AS90975 Drugs and Alcohol External Assessments: AS91235 Health issue External Assessments: AS91462 International Health Issue RfW Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 11 Internal Credits: 15 Internal Credits: 14 External Credits: 8 External Credits: 5 External Credits: 5 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Health Leads to: 13 Health University approved subject Scholarship subject
+This study can lead to the 4th biggest employment sector in New Zealand.
+This course continues to develop the student's ability to critically evaluate and analyse contexts of Health related issues in our society.
+Students learn to analyse, evaluate, and, where appropriate, take action to enhance the well-being of individuals, communities, and society.
+Students are challenged to think critically about a range of personal and societal health-related perceptions and practices.
+Learning in senior health education provides the foundation for pathways to the social and health sciences (education, psychology, sociology, philosophy, politics, law, economics, medicine, health, justice, and social services).
+Internal Assessments: AS92008 Demonstrate understanding of wellbeing AS92009 Demonstrate understanding of decision-making process Internal Assessments: AS91236 Management change AS91239 Sexuality and gender AS91237 Health promotion Internal Assessments: AS91461 NZ Health Issue R AS91463 Evaluate Health Practises R AS91464 Ethical issues in Relation to Well-being R External Assessments: AS92010 - TBC AS92011 - TBC External Assessments: AS91235 Health issue External Assessments: AS91462 International Health Issue R/W Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 15 Internal Credits: 14 External Credits: 5 or 10 External Credits: 5 External Credits: 5 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Health Leads to: 13 Health University approved subject Scholarship subject